Indians top BoSox 6-5 on Santana walk-off, 1st in AL Central

 The Indians were without slugger Yasiel Puig, who pulled the appeal of his three-game suspension for his involvement in the July 30 brawl with Pittsburgh while he was with Cincinnati.

-So Reyes took Puig’s cleanup spot and promptly hit a two-run homer.
+So Reyes took Puig’s cleanup spot and promptly hit a two-run homer — his first with the Indians.

 After Santana drew a two-out walk, Reyes, who came in batting just .111 (4 of 36) since coming to Cleveland from San Diego, drove an 0-1 pitch into the bullpens in right-center.